What is a precision medicine?

 How are we campaigning for access to these drugs?

-The Trust has been campaigning hard to ensure that people with CF can access innovative precision medicines.
+The Trust has been campaigning hard to ensure that people with CF can access all CFTR modulators.
 Find out more about the work we're doing to extend access to precision medicines, find out how we're campaigning in your area, join a campaign or explore our campaign timeline and latest news.